 Nederlandse versie

-Effective date of this change in law: 29 September 2025
+This change in law took effect on: 29 September 2025

 • Transitional period until 29 March 2026: Until then you can still use your old F-gas certificate or certificate of professional competence for natural refrigerants.
 From 29 March 2026 onwards only the new certificates will be valid.